 By protecting your skin every day with a SPF cream rated SPF 30 or higher, you will be keeping your skin glowing, as well as healthy.

 The sun emits ultra-violet radiation, which is split into UVA and UVB rays.
 UVB has a shorter wavelength and it’s a bit more damaging in that it can cause sunburn and is associated with causing skin cancers in future life.
-UVA is a little bit different, though it can also cause skin cancers.
+UVA is a little bit different, although it can also cause skin cancers.
 It penetrates deeper into the skin and causes problems with photo-ageing, breaking down collagen and elastin.

 It’s important we use sunscreens that cover us against UVB and UVA, both for skin cancer prevention and for ageing.